Note on the physical basis of spatially resolved thermodynamic functions

-We now consider the extent to which the entropy of grid cell theory \cite{gerogiokas13} (GCT; a spatially resolved variant of Henchman's cell theory \cite{henchman03}) conforms to eq.~(\ref{eq:def}), in which we replace the Gibbs entropy by its GCT approximation $S_\mathrm{tot}^\mathrm{GCT}$.
+We now consider whether the entropy of grid cell theory \cite{gerogiokas2014prediction} (GCT; a spatially resolved variant of Henchman's cell theory \cite{henchman03}) conforms to eq.~(\ref{eq:def}), in order to be consistent with how the energy is resolved in the cited reference.
 In this theory, the configuration space is divided into discrete cells and the average magnitude of the force of every molecule within a specific cell is computed.
-The local entropy density of the cell is then computed as,\footnote{For notational simplicity, we only consider the translational contribution, as we have only dealt with monoatomic molecules elsewhere.}
+The local entropy density of the cell is then computed as \footnote{For notational simplicity, we only consider the translational contribution, as we have only dealt with monoatomic molecules elsewhere.},

-where $S^\mathrm{HO}_i$ is the entropy of the harmonic oscillator whose average force magnitude $f_i$ equals that of cell $i$: $S_i^\mathrm{HO} \propto \ln f_i$.
-To compute spatially resolved entropies of hydration, Gerogiokas \textit{et al.} \cite{gerogiokas13} apply a version of eq.~(\ref{eq:solvation}).
-Whether eq.~(\ref{eq:def}) is satisfied or not within GCT is thus of some interest.
+where $S^\mathrm{HO}_i$ is the entropy of the harmonic oscillator whose average force magnitude $f_i$ equals that of the molecules in cell $i$: $S_i^\mathrm{HO} \propto \ln f_i$.
+This choice of matching the molecule of the fluid to the harmonic oscillator is arbitrary and there is no \textit{a priori} reason to prefer matching the average force magnitude to, say, the average square of the force.
+However, the choice will impact the calculated spatial entropy distribution.
+This entails that if the GCT entropy should satisfy definition (\ref{eq:def}) for one particular matching choice, it will not for another one.

-Since the total entropy is taken as (to satisfy eq.~[\ref{eq:decomposition}])
+Since the total entropy is taken as [to satisfy eq.~(\ref{eq:decomposition})]

 then $S^\mathrm{HO}_i = ({\partial S_\mathrm{tot}^\mathrm{GCT}} / {\partial N_i})_{T,P}$ only if